gh0st42/rf95modem/README.md

 **Only one connection at a time is supported!**

+### GPS Support

+Some devices such as TTGOs t-beam also include a GPS chip.
+This can also be queried through the modem firmware through the `AT+GPS` command.
+Getting an initial lock for your position can take several minutes depending on your atenna, position and the GPS chip on the device.
+As this also increases energy consumption significantly (~50mA) one can temporarily disable it via `AT+GPS=0`.

 ## Modem Usage

 The default serial speed is set to 115200 (`src/main.cpp` *line 17*).